m00shm00sh/kproxymap/README.md

    cost *of* doing the querying at run-time.
 2. kx-serialization `@Polymorphic` and `@Contextual` untested.
 The author doesn't see these being useful enough for lens types to handle issues arising from use of them.
+3. Generics are unsupported.
+Attempting (de)serialization with them will throw an IllegalArgumentException.